Cyrix126/promptable/promptable/ROADMAP.md

 Because the dev user can use any function for any prompts, nothing block a dev from translating or customize those messages.

 Why not use the crate [rust-i18n](https://lib.rs/crates/rust-i18n)

+## New Struct should be more user friendly.

+If a struct call a method new_by_prompt, the user must anwser every questions without the possiblity of going back or cancelling.
+The user should be able to do that and it is to the dev user to manage the return type or a way should be available to him to change the way the new struct manage the anwser.

+## Use of Dynamic Function instead of reading function from string ?